-Viewing these results collectively, we conclude that to date there is little evidence to support the belief that corporate governance is being "democratized" in the way the investing public has been.
+Viewing these results collectively, we argue that, to date, there seems to be little evidence to support the belief that corporate governance is being "democratized" in the way the investing public has been.
 The organized movement among retail investors seems to be limited to the investing public's trading behavior and has not otherwise affected retail shareholders' engagement with corporations in a noticeable way.
+If anything, the existing evidence surprisingly points in the opposite direction.
 In addition, recent regulatory changes-such as the raised thresholds for submitting shareholder proposals under Rule 14a-8-may have made effective retail shareholder participation more difficult.
 For these reasons, we believe that meme traders may very well remain passive as shareholders, even as they remain active as investors, at least for the foreseeable future.
-To a certain extent, they can be seen as mirror images of institutional investors, who are often passive as investors, while remaining active as shareholders.
+To a certain extent, they can be seen as mirror images of institutional investors, who are often passive as investors, while remaining active as shareholders.18